 - It takes too long to get the desired results.

 Do any of these reasons sound like anything you’ve experienced?
-Yeah, me too.

-Using binaural beats provides an easy shortcut.
+Using binaural beats provides an easy shortcut to a meditative state.

-One study, A Comprehensive Review of the Psychological Effects of Brainwave Entrainment, is often cited as the gold standard on the effectiveness of brainwave sound technology.
+So far one study, A Comprehensive Review of the Psychological Effects of Brainwave Entrainment, is often cited as the gold standard on the effectiveness of brainwave sound technology.

 - attention deficit